Unlock opportunities in corporate and business communication

 About the program

-The Bachelor of Communication (Business) offers students foundational studies in Communication and Media with a specialist major in Marketing.
-Bond’s flexible Bachelor of Communication (Business) degree provides you with many opportunities to personalise your learning.
-In addition to the foundation Marketing major, you may choose another specialty major or minor from one of ten Communication areas: Advertising, Communication and Society, Corporate Storytelling, Creative Writing, Digital Media, Film and Television, Journalism, Media Studies, Social Media, and Public Relations.
+Communication skills are in high demand in all fields and most professional roles including management and specific fields such as marketing, advertising, public relations, journalism, social media, film and television, computer animation, user-interface design, human resources, corporate training, and professional writing.
+The Bachelor of Communication (Business) offers you foundational studies in Communication and Media with a specialist major in Marketing.
+Bond’s flexible Bachelor of Communication (Business) program provides you with many opportunities to personalise your learning.
+In addition to the foundation Marketing major, you may choose another specialty major or minor as an elective from one of ten Communication areas: Advertising, Communication and Society, Corporate Storytelling, Creative Writing, Digital Media, Film and Television, Journalism, Media Studies, Social Media, and Public Relations.
 As part of your studies, you may produce marketing strategies and advertising and public relations campaigns for real clients as well as blogs, podcasts, published media stories, and websites.
-You will also gain a sound insight into human society through studies in communication theory, including gender and intercultural communication.
+You will also gain sound insight into human society in various contexts including gender, interpersonal, and intercultural communication.
 Some professional positions for those obtaining the Bachelor of Communication (Business) are social media marketing specialist, communications officer, marketing communication and public relations specialist, strategic communication manager, sales representative, campaign manager, research communications officer, copywriter, and web developer.
 Show less

 Due to current travel restrictions, this program will temporarily be delivered using a mixture of on-campus, remote and multi-modal classes to support and engage all students, from all parts of the world.